px402

 MagicBlock's TEE has the recipient mapping.
 If the TEE is compromised, unlinkability is revealed retroactively.

-These are honest constraints, not roadmap items.
+These are current constraints, not hidden footnotes.
 Read the README for the full list.